joelshep/JLisp/README.md

 Bindings in the "dynamic" section can shadow other bindings in the "dynamic" and "extension" sections for as long as the related dynamic scope is active.

 Implementation-wise, the environment is a list of maps.
-The outer-most list contains the "core" section, any "extension" sub-environments in the order in which they are registered, and then the dynamic sub-environments.
+The outermost list contains the "core" section, any "extension" sub-environments in the order in which they are registered, and then the dynamic sub-environments.
 Every function invocation results in a new sub-environment being appended to the list -- for symbols defined in the dynamic scope of the function -- which is removed